Search by Keyword

 On June 30th, 1992, Capitol released the box set “Compact Disc EP Collection” which contained the mono mix of “Please Please Me” due to its inclusion on the original 1963 British EP “The Beatles’ Hits.”

 The September 11th, 1962 version of the song that was thought to be lost (which features Andy White on drums) was discovered and appears on the November 21st, 1995 release “Anthology 1.”
-This double CD (and cassette) sold an outstanding one million units in its first week, debuting at #1 on the Billboard charts.
+This double CD (and cassette) sold an outstanding one million units in its first week, debuting at #1 on the Billboard chart.
 The RIAA certified sales of eight million units, which translates to four million copies of the double album.

 The next release was the box set “The Capitol Albums, Vol. 2,” which came out on April 11th, 2006.
 This set included the album "The Early Beatles" in both stereo and "Type B" foldover mono as originally released.